resources index

 Ramón Montoya 1

-El Hijo de Salvador recorded a very similar idea in 1922 with El Tenazas ("Correo de Vélez").
+El Hijo de Salvador recorded a very similar idea in 1922 with el Tenazas ("Correo de Vélez").
 It sounds like only the thumb is used from the sixth beat onward.
-Capo at the eighth fret.
-The idea is heard at 1:48.
+Capo at the eighth fret

 (click here to listen)